defworkshop/haskell-workshop/slides/haskell-intro-paul.md

     data Car = Car String String Int Int
     ~~~

-  - *Records* give the fields names.
+  - The fields of product types can also be named, such a definition
+    is referred to as a *record*:

     ~~~{.Haskell}
     data Car = Car { carMake :: String,